FIU-Lunabotics/FIU-Luna0/controller/README.md

 # Architecture

-We will have the server (our Raspberry Pi) collecting info from a controller client (some laptop) then handles it and sends it to the Arduinos controlling our motors and more.
+We will have the server (our Raspberry Pi) collecting info from a controller client (some linux computer) then handles it and sends it to the Arduinos controlling our motors and more.

 ## Server (`server.py`)